 - Income Exclusion for residents of American Samoa and Puerto Rico

-The table below is the income limits to qualify for the student loan interest deduction based on a person’s or couples’ MAGI for the 2018 taxes.
+The table below is the income limits to qualify for the student loan interest deduction based on a person’s or couple’s MAGI for the 2020 taxes.

 If a couple or one of the spouses is using an IDR repayment method, you will need to take an additional step that most people do not do.
 As you can see from the first chart, monthly payments can change significantly.
 You need to compare your AGI number and the impact it may have on your student loan repayment.
 The tax advisor’s job is to lower your taxes.
 That goal could be contradictory to lowering your monthly student loan payment in many cases.
-Properly managing the borrower’s AGI could result in hundreds of dollars a month is a lower payment.
+Properly managing the borrower’s AGI could result in hundreds of dollars a month in a lower payment.

 Let’s review this by tax filing options and student loan repayment impact.
 The tax filing and repayment options are only available if a borrower has federal student loans.

 Single, Head of House Hold and Qualified Widow

 In each of these cases, the tax filing status will have no impact on student loan repayment.
 The Qualified Widow is the exception and only if the surviving spouse has outstanding student debt.
 In that case, they may want to contact their loan servicer or weigh their other tax filing options to manage their AGI better.

 Married Filing Joint

 A couple filing married and joint will still qualify for the student loan interest deduction.
 The problem they may face is with their IDR repayment.
 If both have federal loans, the income for the IDR repayment will be based on the percent of total federal loans by each borrower times the joint AGI.

 If only one borrower is using an IDR method, this will make the payment much higher.
-Evaluating the filing married and separate should be reviewed to see if the increase in tax will offset the monthly repayment amount.
+Evaluating the filing married and separate should be reviewed to see if the tax increase will offset the monthly repayment amount.

 Filing Married but Separate